tanerozel/js-102/README.md

 First and foremost, make sure you **read the source, Luke**; there are useful tips, reference links, and further discussion in the source code. — So read the source code as if it was a book.

+> [You might also want to look at the bibliography](BIBLIOGRAPHY.md) where I gather useful references that might help sharpen your JavaScript katana even further.
+>
+> Also, if you have any suggestions to add there [please send me an email](mailto:me@volkan.io), or [file an issue here](https://github.com/jsbites/js-102/issues/new).

 To run any example, just `cd` into its folder and run the scripts using node.

 Here’s an example.